Today this historic region is part of the Loch Lomond and Trossachs National Park.

 An examination of the region’s earliest recorded days might take a person to the Pictish remains at Dunmore Hill Fort, close to the small town of Callander, or to the dark waters of Loch Tay at Kenmore where underwater archaeology has allowed a tantalizing glimpse into the lives of Iron Age crannog dwellers who chose this beautiful place to live and work.

-Close to Kenmore and the vast baronial pile that is Taymouth Castle, is the small pretty village of Fortingall, site of a celebrated yew tree thought to be the oldest in Europe and although experts cannot agree on its exact age could be as old as 5000 years, perhaps a witness to the lives of the region’s Iron Age settlers.
+Close to Kenmore and the vast baronial pile that is Taymouth Castle is the small pretty village of Fortingall, site of a celebrated yew tree thought to be the oldest in Europe and although experts cannot agree on its exact age could be as old as 5000 years, perhaps a witness to the lives of the region’s Iron Age settlers.

-To the casual observer it may seem that Fortingall played only a passing role in the region’s development and while the yew tree provides an interesting arboreal morsel, there is a much more unlikely historical reference which although almost certainly untrue has remained a point of discussion to this day.
+To the casual observer it may seem that Fortingall played only a passing role in the region’s development and while the yew tree provides an interesting arboreal morsel, there is a much more unlikely historical reference that although almost certainly untrue has remained a point of discussion to this day.

 Roman governor Pontius Pilate